AlexanderOtavka/ticktock-web/README.md

 # Anticipate Web

-The anticipate web app.
+TickTock is an app that counts down to the upcoming events that you care about.
+The web client lives here.
 Based off of the polymer starter kit.

 ![](https://cloud.githubusercontent.com/assets/110953/7877439/6a69d03e-0590-11e5-9fac-c614246606de.png)
 ## Polymer Starter Kit